andrivet/zx81-typescript-emulator/README.md

 Currently, all the objectives are fullfiled except those:

-* The emulator does not run under Internet Explorer (it works however under Edge).
 * There are still some Javascript code, in particular for Webpack configuration.

 ## Game